ThorstenBLN/ds_projects/week8/README.md

 ### Markov simulation of customer behaviour in a supermarket

 #### original data:
-5 files: each one contains 1 weekday of observation data of customers in a supermarket
+5 files - each one contains 1 weekday of observation data of customers in a supermarket
-columns: timestamp, customer number, state of customer
+columns - timestamp, customer number, state of customer
-customers can be in 5 states ('checkout', 'dairy', 'drinks', 'fruit', 'spices')
+customers - can be in 5 states ('checkout', 'dairy', 'drinks', 'fruit', 'spices')

 #### files:
 - customer.py: